James McCartney: Early life

 James Louis McCartney was born at Avenue Clinic in St John's Wood, London on 12 September 1977.
 He is the son of songwriter and former Beatle Paul McCartney and his first wife Linda McCartney.
 He was named after both his paternal grandfather Jim McCartney and his father, whose full name is James Paul McCartney, as well as Linda's late mother, Louise Sara (née Lindner) Eastman.
-His mother was Jewish, meaning that he and his siblings are Jewish, but his father is the son of a Catholic mother of Irish descent.
+His mother was Jewish, and his father is the son of a Catholic mother of Irish descent.

 He spent the first two and a half years of his life on the road while his parents toured with their band Wings.
 After the band broke up in 1980, the McCartneys settled in Rye, East Sussex.
 He attended the local state secondary school, the Thomas Peacocke Community College.
 He has said his earliest inspiration to learn guitar was Michael J. Fox in Back to the Future.
 He began playing music when his father gave him a Fender Stratocaster at age nine.
 The guitar had previously been owned by Carl Perkins.

 In 1989, McCartney and his sisters Mary McCartney and Stella McCartney again joined Paul and Linda on a world tour.
 He continued his education with a tutor while on the road.
 In 1993, at age 16, while surfing with friends, he was swept out to sea.
 The coast guard was called, his family rushed to the site, but he emerged safe on his own 40 minutes later.
 In 1995, James introduced his sister Mary to television producer Alistair Donald, whom she later married.

 On 17 April 1998, in Tucson, Arizona, James, along with his father and sisters, was at his mother's side when she died from breast cancer, which had been diagnosed in 1995.
 Later that year, he graduated from Bexhill College, near his home in East Sussex, where he pursued studies in A-level Art and Sculpture.